 Selected Working Papers

-Unearthing Firm Value: The Effect of Mandatory Sustainability Disclosures on Firm Information Environments (Job Market Paper)
+Unearthing Firm Value: The Effect of Mandatory Sustainability Disclosures on Firm Information Environments (Dissertation)

-Mandatory disclosure of sustainability information is a new and growing type of disclosure requirement.
-Using the conflict mineral disclosure mandate from Dodd-Frank as my setting, I examine the information asymmetry and voluntary disclosure effects of mandatory sustainability disclosures.
-This mandate required firms to disclose their supply chain and materials sourcing procedures, as well as the due diligence efforts undertaken to determine whether conflict minerals were present in their products.
-Consistent with my predictions, I find that firms’ conflict mineral disclosures, on average, resulted in decreased information asymmetry among investors.
-This decrease was mitigated for firms with greater institutional ownership, but only for those firms without prior supply chain-related sustainability concerns.
-I also find that managers respond to the observed decrease (increase) in information risk among investors by reducing (increasing) their voluntary disclosure after the first mandatory filing.
-I interpret these findings to suggest that the decrease in asymmetry arose from the overlap between the new disclosure and the private information sets of more sophisticated investors and that managers became aware of, and responded to, these effects.
-Together, these results demonstrate that mandatory sustainability disclosures change the information environment faced by investors and that managers adapt to this change by adjusting their voluntary disclosure behavior.
+Using Dodd-Frank's conflict minerals disclosure mandate as a setting, I examine the information asymmetry and voluntary disclosure effects of mandatory sustainability disclosures.
+I find that firms’ conflict minerals disclosures, on average, resulted in decreased information asymmetry among investors and that this decrease was greatest for disclosures with more detailed information, better readability, and more publicized disclosures.
+By contrast, this decrease was mitigated for firms with greater institutional ownership but only for firms without previous supply-chain related sustainability concerns.
+These findings suggest that the decrease in information asymmetry arose from the overlap between the disclosure and the private information sets of sophisticated investors.
+I also find that managers respond to this decrease in information risk by reducing voluntary disclosure after the first mandatory filing.
+Together, these results demonstrate that mandatory sustainability disclosures change firms’ information environments and that managers may adapt to these changes by adjusting their voluntary disclosure behavior.